boldbi/bold-bi-docs/docs/faq/how-to-connect-polymorphic-databases-in-bold-bi.md

 # How to connect polymorphic databases in Bold BI

-Bold BI application allows you to connect polymorphic databases in Bold BI.
+The Bold BI application allows you to connect polymorphic databases within Bold BI.
 Polymorphic databases can create a single instance and access multiple databases.

 ## Supported polymorphic databases in Bold BI